 Articles posted on church planting websites refer to church planters as “guys” or “dudes.”
 For the most part, women are not viewed as church planters.
 Instead, references to women typically center on how the church planter’s wife can support her husband’s demanding ministry.
 Even in denominations that ordain women, the majority of church planters are men.
 The notion of a female church planter has become an oxymoron.
 But this was not the case in the beginning.

-One might easily assume that the Apostle Paul would not be favorably disposed to women serving as church planters.
+One might easily assume that the Apostle Paul would not be favorably disposed to women church planters.
 After all, he was a Pharisee by training and a former hardcore religious terrorist.
 Add in those controversial statements in his letters—“Women should remain silent in the church.
 They are not allowed to speak” (1 Corinthians 14:34) and “I do not permit a woman to teach or to assume authority over a man; she must be quiet” (1 Timothy 2:12)—and it’s a safe bet that Paul was not inclined to advance women.
 He didn’t even marry one.

 It is true that Paul planted churches with “dudes”—Bartholomew, Silas, Timothy, Luke and others.
 But everything changed when the Holy Spirit disrupted Paul’s second missionary journey and turned his views of women right side up.